gaalit/songs/README.md

-# App to get familiarized with Redux
+# App to get familiarized with React-Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).